Sir William Arrol Bursary Award

 This award is available to Universities and Technical colleges within the greater Glasgow area.
 Students with a background in engineering will be selected by their academic staff based on performance, practical skill, achievement and qualities of citizenship.

 Prince Philip Award

-The Craftsmanship Award, with a prize fund of £1500, is awarded annually for an exceptional contribution to engineering craft skills.
+The Craftsmanship Award is awarded annually for an exceptional contribution to engineering craft skills.
 This may be a technical advance in the craft, a contribution to an employer’s objectives by applying craft skills, or an innovative application of high quality craft skills, or other demonstration of craft excellence.
-Candidates, who may submit jointly with a colleague or colleagues, must:
+To be eligible for the award, candidates must:

 - be employed in engineering, manufacturing or advanced technology

 - live or work in the West of Scotland

 - demonstrate their service in their chosen craft